a-r-m-i-n/dce/README.md

 Changed current directory to C:/Users/xxx/AppData/Roaming/Composer
 ```
 Assuming you've added the *C:/Users/xxx/AppData/Roaming/Composer/vendor/bin* directory to your PATH variable,
 you can now use the tasks.
 Maybe you have to restart all opened CLIs.
-This is a windows example.

 ### Call a deployer task
 To call a deployer task you just need to type